 The key to moving into the next growth phase is coordination – introducing systems that give guidance and support rather than control.
 Some technical functions may be centralised, but daily operating procedures will remain local.

-Planning procedures and strategic direction are introduced along with cultural changes – these bring the company together, inspire staff and ensure all are working towards a common goal.
+Planning procedures and strategic direction are introduced along with cultural changes – these bring the company together, inspire staff and ensure all are working towards a common goal, including revenue growth and effective marketing.

 This phase is possibly the most difficult to manage and may well be a make or break for the future of the business.
 Introducing the right culture, motivation, and support systems is a long-term, highly complex, nuanced, sensitive process.
 If successful, it will eventually create a company where all are working together and where employees and management will go the extra mile.